apache/trafficserver/doc/developer-guide/api/functions/TSVConnFdCreate.en.rst

 =============

 On success, the returned :type:`TSVConn` object owns the socket and the caller must not close it.
-If :func:`TSVConnFdCreate` fails, :literal:`NULL` is returned, the socket is unchanged and the caller must close it.
+If :func:`TSVConnFdCreate` fails, :literal:`nullptr` is returned, the socket is unchanged and the caller must close it.

 Examples